willschulz/tricordR/README.md

           access_secret = YOUR_ACCESS_SECRET)
 ```

-Repeat this process, keeping ```set_name``` fixed, for all the tokens you have created on your account (up to 9).
+Repeat this process, keeping ```set_name``` fixed, for all the tokens you have created on your Twitter developer account (up to 9).
 This will save all your tokens in a convenient list object, stored in tricordR_data/tokens/my_twitter_tokens.rds, so that high-level scraping functions can cycle through them to speed up data collection.

 Finally, if you intend to use tricordR's automated scraping features, add the following line to your crontab: